h2oai/h2ogpt/docs/README_InferenceServers.md

 ```bash
 python generate.py --inference_server="vllm:0.0.0.0:5000" --base_model=h2oai/h2ogpt-oasst1-falcon-40b --langchain_mode=UserData
 ```
 Note: `vllm_chat` ChatCompletion is not supported by vLLM project.
-Do not add `https://` or `http://` as prefix to IP address for vLLM.
+If add `https://` or `http://` as prefix to IP address for vLLM, then also need to add rest of full address with `/v1` at end

 Note vLLM has bug in stopping sequence that is does not return the last token, unlike OpenAI, so a hack is in place for `prompt_type=human_bot`, and other prompts may need similar hacks.
 See `fix_text()` in `src/prompter.py`.